Nickslabcode/Nickslabcode/README.md

 A hands-on learner who's recently transitioned from tech support to coding.

-I graduated from Telerik Academy, completing the Alpha JavaScript track, where I spent 6 months learning JavaScript and web development.
+I graduated from Telerik Academy, completing the Alpha JavaScript track, where I spent 6 months learning JavaScript and web development and 2 months afterward mentoring a group of 3 students with their own final react project.

-Currently a mentor at Telerik Academy.

 Check my portfolio [here](https://nikola-nenovski.info).